reallyblaised/snakemake-tutorial/README.md

 rule all: # NOTE: the `all` rule is a special directive that is executed by default when the workflow is invoked
     """
-    Target of the worflow; this sets up the direct acyclic graph (DAG) of the workflow
+    Target of the workflow; this sets up the direct acyclic graph (DAG) of the workflow
     """
     input:
         "results/fit_results.yml"

 rule truthmatch_simulation:
-    """Simulaion-specific preprocessing step before enacting any selection"""
+    """Simulation-specific preprocessing step before enacting any selection"""
     input:
         lambda wildcards: ["scratch/{filetype}/{year}/beauty2darkmatter_{i}.root".format(**wildcards)]\
             if wildcards.filetype == "mc" else []